aleabodo/survival-pi-docs/docs/wiki/Premium/premium.md

 />

 :::note
-This date is automatically calculated based on the recent donations.
+This date is automatically calculated based on the recent donations and the approximated monthly running cost of 5.25€.
 You can view the most recent donations in the list on the Tebex store page.
 :::

 ---